minhdang741/AltW/README.md

 1. Open Chrome then type `chrome://extensions` in new tab's url bar.
 2. Enable **Developer mode** by toggling the switch.
 3. Click on the **"Load Unpacked"** button.
-4. Navigate to the local folder containing file **Developer mode** and select it.
+4. Navigate to the local folder containing file **manifest.json** and select it.

 That's it!
 Your extension should now load into your browser.
 If you encounter any issues, feel free to ask for further assistance! 😊